Bhargavi84/The-Cook-Book/README.md

 * Clicking on the Close button the confirmation message will be closed and the admin will stay on the same page.

 * ### Add Category
 Add Category page feature is only accessible to admin.
-In the Add category page, the admin can input 3-25 characters long text, and a single button to submit a new category is ADD CATEGORY.
+In the Add category page, the admin can input 3-25 characters long text, and a single button to submit a new category is "Add category".
 When admin clicks the button, it will be routed to the Manage category page and the new category will be displayed in alphabetical order.
 Flash message displays "New Category Added" Also, this category will be displayed for users in the add new recipe page, in Choose your category dropdown.

 * ### Edit Category
 In the Edit Category page, the admin can edit the text and the final input has to be a 3-25 characters long text.
 There are two buttons: Cancel and Edit Category.

 * Clicking the Cancel button, the admin will be routed back to the Manage Categories page.
 * Clicking Edit button, the newly entered text will be updated and admin will be routed to the manage category page , flash message displays "Category successfully updated" the category card will be displayed in alphabetical order.
-And also this category will be displayed for users in the add new recipe page, Choose your category list.
+And also this category will be displayed for users in the add new recipe page, "Choose your category" list.

  * Delete category
-The delete button is next to edit button in get categories page. when user clicks on this button the message is popped out for confirmation of deletion of the category and the pop up window has two options Agree and Close. when user clicks Agree the category will be deleted and flash message is "Category successfully deleted" when user clicks close it routes back to get categories page.Only admin can delete categories.
+The delete button is next to edit button in get categories page. when user clicks on this button the message is popped out for confirmation of deletion of the category and the pop up window has two options Agree and Close. when user clicks Agree the category will be deleted and flash message is "Category successfully deleted" when user clicks close, it routes back to Manage Categories page.Only admin can delete categories.

 * ### Footer
 The footer feature have social media links and copyright information. when clicked the social links opens on the new tab.